orta/notes/js/why-typescript.md

 However, the advantages of having TypeScript 'natively' running in JavaScript would reduce the tooling barrier to using TypeScript effectively nothing.
 IMO that'd be worth it.

+The key example of this is Deno, which emulates what native TypeScript support would look lik in a JavaScript engine.

 ### Current Competitors